 “I wrote probably 400 thank-you notes,” Rogers said.
 “It’s amazing that there are women out there who would support other women they don’t even know.”

 Hunter was born at 36 weeks, weighing 6 pounds.

 A year later, in April 2015, Rogers started an invite-only Facebook group to encourage other moms.
-Inspired by a phrase on a coffee mug, World’s Okayest Mom started with just 10 members and has grown to more than 15,000.
+Inspired by a phrase on a coffee mug, World’s Okayest Mom started with just 10 members and grew to 5,000 members by that summer.
 Rogers decided to sell T-shirts with the phrase printed on them.